datopian/datahub/docs/tutorial-views.markdown

 ### Creating a Timeline

 <div class="alert alert-info">
-The source code along with all dependencies for the map part of the tutorial can be found at <a href="https://github.com/mattfullerton/recline-view-timeline-demo">this GitHub repository</a>.
+The source code along with all dependencies for the timeline part of the tutorial can be found at <a href="https://github.com/mattfullerton/recline-view-timeline-demo">this GitHub repository</a>.
 See it in action via <a href="http://mattfullerton.github.io/recline-view-timeline-demo/">GitHub Pages</a>.
 </div>

 Now, let's create a timeline for this dataset using the date information which is